localstack/localstack-blog.github.io/content/2023-11-27-ten-things-you-need-to-know-about-localstack/index.md

 environments and dynamic Cloud Pods, LocalStack is no longer just a cloud emulator where you test your applications and infrastructure as code.
 You can now embrace the full potential of LocalStack and transform your cloud development into a more efficient, reliable, and collaborative process.

-## Join Us at AWS re:Invent

-To wrap up, don't forget to visit us at booth 1074 on the AWS re:Invent expo floor.
+To wrap up, don't forget to visit us at **Booth 1074** on the AWS re:Invent expo floor.
 We'd love to meet you, share in the excitement, and show you the engaging activities we have in store.
 Come by, say hi, and experience the buzz of innovation with us!